NaghamMaali6/Linked_List-Application-Project/README.md

 12. Save sorted information to an output file (sorted_districts.txt).
 13. Exit the program.

-Note: The Radix Sort function is currently not working correctly.
+🔧Note: The Radix Sort function(option 3 in the menu) is currently not working correctly.